azukiapp/azk/docs/content/en/installation/linux.md

 To create the docker group and add your user:

-1. Log into Ubuntu as a user with sudo privileges;
+1. Log in as a user with sudo privileges;

 2. Create the docker group and add your user